nebojsatomic/IDE21/CONTRIBUTING.md

 1. Fork this repository
 2. Create branch on your fork for translation, for example 'german' branch
 3. Create a new file in src/legacy/dev-application/languages/creator/  (if german than de.php - for other languages check what i18n locale you should use)
-4. You should see all the strings for creator admin panel in src/legacy/dev-application/languages/creator/sr.php, use them for your language.
+4. You should see all the strings for creator admin panel in src/legacy/dev-application/languages/creator/en.php, and for the website in src/legacy/dev-application/languages/en.php, use them for your language.
-5. Commit the changes to your branch on your fork, and create a pull request
+5. Commit the changes to your branch on your fork, and create a pull request.

+Missing translations for those languages are generated in the *.php.missing files.
+To add the missing translations just insert your translation strings into their place in the .missing file.

+* NOTE that only [verified](https://docs.github.com/en/authentication/managing-commit-signature-verification) commits will be accepted ( if you edit directly in Github web interface the commits are signed and verified automatically )

 # Other types of contributing